Elvish-Hunter/Wesnoth_Lua_Pack/docs/InternalActionsWML.md

 Stores a side's shroud data in a WML variable.

-**[StandardSideFilter] (http://wiki.wesnoth.org/StandardSideFilter):** do not use a [filter_side] sub-tag.
+**[StandardSideFilter](http://wiki.wesnoth.org/StandardSideFilter):** do not use a [filter_side] sub-tag.
 The first matching side will have its shroud stored.
 If no side matches the supplied filter, a WML error will be raised.

 **variable:** the variable where shroud data will be stored.